Help us fight spam!

 How To Write A Romantic Misunderstanding

-By WakeUpSnooze • 11 months ago
+By WakeUpSnooze • 1 year ago

 Allow me to summarize the most disgustingly overused anime romance trope: the misunderstanding.
 Guy and girl hang out.
 They begin to like each other.
 Time passes.
 One or both is close to confessing.
 However, in a shocking turn of events… the girl catches the guy TALKING to another side character girl behind the lockers.
 Oh dear.
 Well, the case is closed.
 The guy is a cheater scumbag who deserves to rot in the lowest layers of hell.
 That is until they finally talk it out, say “oh it was actually my sister” and the day is saved a few episodes later after a boring conflict.
 No character growth, no originality, just a mindless plot device to feign that the series had some sort of conflict in mind to keep the relationship interesting.
 If you somehow have never encountered that scenario, you are a blessed soul or simply don't watch anime romance.
 Enter Skip and Loafer.